 This trip does not demand a high level of physical fitness to perform well, but you need to consider that tracking wild animals can involve spending several hours outdoors either taking short walks or waiting in specific spots until the sightings occur.
 All trails visited in the programs are under 1,000m / 3,000ft high so travelers don’t need to worry about altitude

-Passengers to need to be prepared for summer and winter all at once.
+Passengers need to be prepared for summer and winter all at once.
 We recommend the following:

 We reserve the right to change the order of the days in any itinerary under the sole discretion of the trip guide and based on operational considerations.
 The trip guide can also modify, change or eliminate part of the itinerary based on these considerations.